 Stachybotrys Chartarum – This mold is commonly referred to as black mold.
 It is often seen in homes after flooding has occurred.
 Usually dark greenish-black or black.

 How Do You Know You Have Mold in Your House?

 Detecting mold in your home will not be hard to do now that you know what it looks like.
 Another indicator of mold is that it will usually have a musty smell.

-Now that you know the most common types of mold that can be found in your house and where to look for it, let’s discuss mold in your house and if you can remove it naturally, and what to use to naturally remove it.
+Now that you know the most common types of mold found in your house and where to look for it, let’s discuss mold in your home, and if you can remove it naturally, and what to use to naturally remove it.

 Can You Kill Mold?

 You can kill mold and can use natural household products to do it.
 But, like removing it, the mold particles will more than likely still be in the air.

 And if you have any health factors mentioned earlier the mold particles in the air can still cause you to get sick.